Changissnz/seqbuild/README.md

 - tweaking generators and numerical sequences.

 Autonomous capabilities for `seqbuild` to perpetually output values classified as "random", according to certain metrics, have not been implemented.
+The capabilities
+of reading generators from and writing generators to files have also not been
+implemented.
+This is due to the essential role of the `pickle` library.
+The
+`pickle` library does not support the storage of Python objects that are closures
+or contain closures.
+A closure in the Python programming language is a function nested
+inside another function; there are variants with "lambda","method", and "function".
+The `json` library also does not store objects of or related to closures.
+Without a
+convenient methodology for reading generators from and writing generators to files,
+it is easy to see why these capabilities have not been implemented, however important
+they are.

 ### Update: 8/22/25